goncy/community/data/entries/jereconjota.md

 email: jeremiasfigueroa69@gmail.com
 linkedin: jereconjota
 twitter: jereconj0ta
 bio: I am a backend developer from Comodoro Rivadavia, I am currently work remotely for Genosha.
-Since last month I have been really interested in NextJS.I believe it is important to know how to approach and resolve problems, then we can choose what technologies to use.
+Since last month I have been really interested in NextJS.
+I believe it is important to know how to approach and resolve problems, then we can choose what technologies to use.
 That is why I try to learn a little bit more every day.
 company: Genosha
 position: Backend Developer
 technologies: [Laravel, NodeJS]